lawrencesnead/Homework-3/README.md

 # Acceptance Criteria

-GIVEN that a user needs a new, secure password
+GIVEN that a user needs a new, secure password,

-THEN prompted for password criteria
+THEN, they prompted for password criteria,

-THEN a password is generated at the touch of a button,
+THEN, a password is generated at the touch of a button,

-THEN easily attached to clipboard for use.
+THEN, easily attached to clipboard for use.